 Any Journal member on the Board of Editors shall be deemed to have achieved Editor Status.
 In order to receive Editor Status, an Associate member must meet the general requirements.
 To be eligible to receive Editor Status, an Associate member shall:

-- have successfully completed the writing requirement described as the "Note" in the Bylaws; and
+- Have successfully completed the writing requirement described as the "Note" in the Bylaws

 The Journal of Law and Health By-Laws govern the qualifications required for Associate and Editor status for the Journal.